spatialstatisticsupna/Project_cancer_incidence/R/Germany_data/README.md

 # German data

 This folder contains the necessary R code to fit the multivariate models used in the paper and the results obtained.
-Due to confidentiality, incidence and mortality data from Germany are not shown in the repository.
-Therefore, some modifications have been made to the data in order to replicate the analysis performed.
+Due to confidentiality issues, incidence and mortality data from Germany are not shown in the repository.
+Therefore, some modifications have been made to the data in order to replicate the data analysis.

-In the Data folder the cartography used and the modified German incidence and mortality data for each cancer location analysed can be found.
-The cancer locations analysed have been lung cancer in females, prostate cancer and breast cancer, for which data can be found in lungF.rda, prostate.rda and breast.rda respectively.
-These data sets consist of the variables:
+In the data folder one may find the cartography and the modified German incidence and mortality data for each cancer location: lung and breast cancer (females), and prostate cancer.
+Files named  lungF.rda,  breast.rda, and prostate.rda, respectively.
+The data files have the following varibales:

  - ID_area: a region index.
-Takes values 1 to 16.
+Takes values 1 to 16

  - population: population

-- counts: observed incidence and mortality counts.
+ - counts: observed incidence and mortality counts (one after the other)

 - health_outcome: takes value "inc" for cancer incidence and value "mort" for cancer mortality.